Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ## Research

-Due to the sensitive nature of this project and the potential vulnerability of its users, I was acutely aware that I could begin to develop such an application without thoroughly and extensively researching the many complex challenges that SEN pupils and their support networks face during periods of transition.
+Due to the sensitive nature of this project and the potential vulnerability of its users, I was acutely aware that I could not begin to develop such an application without thoroughly and extensively researching the many complex challenges that SEN pupils and their support networks face during periods of transition.